-Mission: We champion human dignity by designing solutions to the social problems that infringe upon it.
-Our current efforts are focused on revitalizing distressed neighborhoods in Orlando, Florida in order to alleviate the burden of concentrated poverty.
+We champion human dignity by designing solutions to the social problems that infringe upon it.
+Our current efforts are focused on revitalizing distressed neighborhoods in the Metro Orlando area in order to alleviate the burden of concentrated poverty.

 In 2007, the world changed.
 For the first time in human history, more people lived in cities than did not.
 From that point, our human story, became an urban story.
 “Polis” is the Greek word for city and the Institute exists to ensure that the poor and disenfranchised are actively involved in shaping that story.
 While our work is primarily focused in Orlando, Florida and Atlanta, Georgia, we have consulted with organizations across the country to help them engage with distressed communities in dignified and effective ways.